 You can also make your way through a light maze, shop for gifts, try your hand at some oversized lawn games, and warm up with a holiday drink at the Silver Spur Saloon.

-General admission is $15 per person, and kids under 6 get in free.
-They also offer a family 5-pack deal for $60, so bring the whole gang!
+From previous years, the general admission is $15 per person, and kids under 6 got in free.
+They also offered a family 5-pack deal for $60, so bring the whole gang!

 Christmas in San Antonio

 Plan your trip to see and experience Christmas in San Antonio that is sure to get you in the holiday spirit.

 After all, the city is packed with lovely Christmas events for the whole family, and you surely won’t want to miss all of that fun, will you?

 Did you like this article about San Antonio Christmas events?
 Then share it with a friend who might like it too!